Get access to all the tools and information necessary for the customer's life cycle at Odigo by heading to our client portal

 With customer expectations changing, contact centre managers need to adopt customer-centric strategies.
 In this regard, the most significant development in consumer behaviour is connected to voice, which is fast becoming the most important medium of customer-brand communication, on top of being the most important one for customer service via phone channel.

-Research from decision behaviour agency Skim Group shows that 40% of British, American and German users of voice technology have made at least one purchase via a digital assistant on their smartphone or smart speaker.
-Indeed, the proliferation of voice assistants is staggering, with at least one in five UK households using them.
+Research from decision behavior agency Skim Group shows that 40% of British, American, and German users have made at least one purchase via a digital assistant on their smartphone or smart speaker.
+Indeed, the proliferation of voice assistants is staggering, with a 2021 survey stating 7 in 10 UK consumers had used a voice-assistant over the previous month.
 Voicebots have proven adept at understanding customers’ needs, delivering engaging customer experience and achieving personalised service.
 It is abundantly clear that as voice channels gain in popularity, through IVR and phone use, contact centre agents must have access to the rich set of data unlocked by coalescing CRM and CCaaS technologies to deliver excellent customer experience on the voice channel.
 As CRM providers do not provide voice channels, they must link with CCaaS solutions that can.

 With success helping over 150,000 companies around the world grow their business, Salesforce is considered the global CRM provider of choice.
 Considered a pioneer of Software as a Service (SaaS) solutions, it is renowned for its native deployments, automatic new versioning and expertise of digital channels.

-In need of voice channel capabilities, Salesforce turned to Odigo, a CCaaS leader named a Visionary in the 2020 Gartner Magic Quadrant for Contact Centre as a Service.
-Initial integration began in 2013, and Odigo now covers 80% of Salesforce channels with a robust computer telephony integration (CTI) of 99.5% and develops a new channel for external routing every six months.
+In need of voice channel capabilities, Salesforce has turned to Odigo, a leader in CCaaS solutions, named a Visionary in the 2021 Gartner Magic Quadrant for Contact Centre as a Service for the second consecutive year, since 2013.
 Odigo’s open CTI with Salesforce, currently used by 3,000 agents, not only delivers interactive voice response (IVR) capabilities, but can also: